zammad/zammad-admin-documentation/system/objects/types.rst

          * Url *(URL fields disable link-template availability)*

    Maxlength
-      you can pick the maximum length of the field.
+      You can pick the maximum length of the field.

    .. include:: /system/objects/includes/url-template-hint.include.rst